syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

 ### Hide particular tab close button

-If you want to hide the visibility of close button in particular tabitem, then you can collapse using [TabItemExt.CloseButtonState](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CloseButtonState.html) property value as `Collapsed`.
+If you want to hide the visibility of close button in particular tab item, then you can collapse using [TabItemExt.CloseButtonState](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabItemExt~CloseButtonState.html) property value as `Collapsed`.

 {% tabs %}
 {% highlight XAML %}